 9 – Appraisal

-Once you receive the appraisal, you should compare the appraised value to the contract purchase price.
+Once you receive the appraisal, you should compare the appraised value to the contract purchase price as part of your real estate due diligence.
 The lender will base their financing on the appraised value, not the contract price.
 Therefore, if the appraisal comes back at a value higher than the contract price, fantastic!
 That’s essentially free equity.
 However, if the appraised value is lower than the contract price, you will have to either make up the difference by raising additional capital or renegotiate the purchase price with the seller.

 10 – Green Report

 The Green report is an optional assessment that evaluates potential energy and water conservation measures for the apartment community.
 The report will include a list of all measures found, along with the associated cost savings and initial investment.